-Hope Valley Railway Users’ Group was reconstituted in September 2008 with the aim of improving the Hope Valley service.
-Our key objective is to increase the frequency of services that stop in the Hope Valley.
-We are a membership organisation, and currently have more than one hundred members, most of whom are regular users of the Hope Valley line.
+Hope Valley Railway Users’ Group is working to increase the frequency and quality of rail services in the Hope Valley for the benefit of residents and visitors alike.
+We currently have around one hundred members, most of whom are regular users of the Hope Valley line.

 Surveys carried out by HVRUG clearly show that the railway is highly valued by residents and tourists alike, and that passenger numbers have been increasing despite the limited service.
-Data from the Office of the Rail Regulator (ORR) also shows a 60% increase in passenger numbers in the last ten years.
-Four of the five Hope Valley stations register a passenger ‘footfall’ of over 60,000 per year, which, according to Transport for Greater Manchester (TfGM) in their Rail Policy 2012 – 2025, justifies the provision of 2 trains an hour.
-However, the DfT stakeholder consultation document promises nothing in the way of improved services and even hints that they could get worse.
+Data from the Office of the Rail Regulator also shows an increase in passenger numbers in the last ten years.

-In December 2011, with support of organisations such as the Community Rail Partnership (CRP), HVRUG managed to achieve an additional train in both directions in the early evening.
-In 2012 its major survey of Hope Valley residents, found 60% of respondents would use the rail service more for both commuting and leisure, if there was a better timetable.
-40% of households in some parishes responded showing how important the railway line is to the Valley.
+In 2012 HVRUG’s survey of Hope Valley residents found 60% of respondents would use the rail service more for both commuting and leisure, if there was a better timetable.
 HVRUG believes that this line has untapped potential to attract significantly more visitors to the Peak District, boosting the local economy whilst helping reduce the level of road traffic and parking problems.